FLUX-SE/ReaVolution/README.md

 - JS API extension : [https://forum.cockos.com/showthread.php?t=212174](https://forum.cockos.com/showthread.php?t=212174)

 ReaVolution theme uses graphical elements provided to the Reaper community by the creator of the original Reaper 6 theme, White Tie.
 ## Introduction

+This repository give access to all the script and JSFX library use in ReaVolution.

+For an all-in-one package to download ReaVolution, check out the FLUX:: Immersive page dedicated to it here : .

+## Installation

+The content of the "Scripts" folder should go in the "Scripts" folder of your REAPER installation.

+The content of the "JSFX" folder should go in the "Effects" folder of your REAPER installation.

+## Dependencies

+You will need, for whatever script you want to use from this collection, to includes the one present in the "Library" folder.
+For making your life easier, we highly recommend you to preserve the folder architecture!
+This way, you are sure that all the scripts will work.

+If you want to use the "Audio Stream" JSFX, the "Scripts/Audiostream" folder contain all the command to interact with the software.